hieuimba/Watson-App/README.md

  - Interactive TradingView chart

 ##### "Add to Watchlist" button from PSC screen
- - Optimized work-flow by sending a watch item from PSC screen
+ - Optimize work-flow by sending a watch item directly from PSC screen

 ##### Other:
  - Add icon & theme color